digitalocean/template-app-platform-gradient-cua-chat/README.md

 ### Model Requirements

 The chat interface with browser automation requires LLM models that support **function calling/tools**.
-Not all models available through Gradient AI support this feature.
+Not all models available through Gradient support this feature.

 #### Supported Models